 We’re already seeing companies like EigenRisk pop up that offer analytics which enables brokers and their clients to better model their own natural catastrophe risks.
 This, in turn, can help brokers essentially pre-underwrite the risk and in some cases, negotiate better rates.

 The possibilities are seemingly endless with how predictive analytics can enhance the insurance industry.
-One area where I see a great need for analytics is brokerages being able to help insurers quote better.
+One area where we see a great need for analytics is brokerages being able to help insurers quote better.

 We see thousands of insurance quotes per day come in.
 And from those quotes, only a small percentage are recommended and then chosen by our clients.